The Religion Paradox Sophia, the Demiurge, and the Misreading of Blood

 obsessed with purity and debt

-This face resembles the demiurgic imagination —
+This face resembles the demiurgic imagination of law without compassion and fear without wisdom.

-has no need for payment and no economy of wrath.
+But the Ein Sof, the Infinite, has no need for payment and no economy of wrath.

 A soul raised inside imbalance may mistake the fragment for the Source.